yansh/yansh.github.io/_posts/blog/2015-09-23-divergent.markdown

 Online Social Networks (OSNs) have revolutionised the way we communicate with each other.
 Nevertheless, it has become harder to keep our information private.
-Privacy policies, in current "social networ" systems, are typically determined by a service provider; Facebook and Google decide the notion of privacy in their respective social networks.
+Privacy policies, in current OSNs, are typically determined by a service provider; Facebook and Google decide the notion of privacy in their respective social networks.